after Louise Erdrich

 turtle coming back around again.

-Ellen Stone taught special education in the public schools in Kansas and Michigan for over 30 years.
-Her poems have appeared in Passages North, The Collagist, The Citron Review, The Museum of Americana, and Fifth Wednesday among other places.
-Ellen is the author of The Solid Living World (Michigan Writers’ Cooperative Press, 2013).
-Her poetry has been nominated multiple times for a Pushcart prize and Best of the Net.
+Ellen Stone was raised in the Appalachian Mountains above the north branch of the Susquehanna River in Pennsylvania.
+She taught public school in Kansas and Michigan for over thirty years.
+Ellen advises a poetry club at Community High School, and co-hosts a monthly poetry series in Ann Arbor, Michigan.
+Her poems have appeared in Mantis, Halfway Down the Stairs, The Museum of Americana, Passages North, The Citron Review and The Rupture among other places.
+Ellen is the author of What Is in the Blood, Mayapple Press, 2020 and The Solid Living World, Michigan Writers’ Cooperative Press, 2013.
+Her poems have been nominated multiple times for the Pushcart prize and Best of the Net.

 © 2019, Ellen Stone